telerik/xaml-docs/controls/radtimebar/styles-and-templates/styling-the-items-and-groups.md

 ---
 title: Styling the Items and Groups
 page_title: Styling the Items and Groups
-description: Styling the Items and Groups
+description: Check our "Styling the Items and Groups" documentation article for the RadTimeBar WPF control.
 slug: radtimebar-styling-the-items-and-groups
 tags: styling,the,items,and,groups
 published: True